dartmouth-dltg/aspace_sitemap/README.md

 Add the plugin name to the list of enabled plugins in `config/config.rb`:

-Configure the plugin by updating
 ```
-backend/plugin_init.rb
+AppConfig[:plugins] = ['some_plugin','aspace_sitemap']
 ```

+## What does it do?
+The plugin adds a new job that generates a sitemap (or sitemaps with a sitemap index) for the PUI.
+There are a number of configuration options

+## Configuration

-modified as appropriate to
+Configure the plugin by editing `backend/plugin_init.rb` modified as appropriate.
-your local situation

-1) Set the limit onthe number of entries within each sitemap.
+1) Set the limit on the number of entries within each sitemap.
 If the total umber of published objects is larger than the limit, multiple sitemaps together with a sitemap index file will be generated.
 Google allows 50000 entries or 50MB per file.
 Each entry is fairly lean,